 Excessive social media use may be one of the reasons young adults are finding it harder to make friends.
 The most common reason: shyness (53%).
 Another 27 percent of those who find it difficult to make friends say that they “don’t feel like they need friends.”
 A similar number (26%) say they don’t have any hobbies or interests that can facilitate friendships.
 As social media has become a tool to widen social circles and maintain friendships, perceived social isolation has increased due to social comparison and Fear of Missing Out.

 Perceived social isolation refers to the discrepancy between what you want from social relationships and your perception of social relationships.
 While someone may feel like they have a number of followers or Facebook friends, liking someone’s posts is a superficial form of connection.
 It relays the message that people are seen and heard, but it does not always mean that someone feels emotionally supported.
 For some people, the ability to talk about their lives on a social media platform and to catch up with others by seeing their posts justifies social withdrawal in person.
-While someone may feel more lonely, they may not feel as isolated.
+How we use social media can impact whether you feel connected or isolated.
+Some people use social media to check in with friends and family who are far away, but others may find themselves mindlessly scrolling for hours, comparing themselves to those they see on their screen.
+This type of social media use can lead to feelings of inadequacy and low self-esteem.
+When social media triggers these emotions, it can be good to disconnect to regain some perspective.
+While young adults may not be ready to delete Facebook from their phone, they may see the value of leaving Groups or group chats that make them feel badly about themselves.

 The Decline of Unstructured Socializing